versaceLORD/virtual-auto-clicker/README.md

 ## virtual-auto-clicker - Your idle success

+### If you have problems setting it up

+Helpdesk discord where you can talk to me and other contributors/users https://discord.gg/P5Zr3YV

 ### Reason for repo's existence

 There is a bunch of resources out there related to autoclickers.
 But on the windows platform I failed to find a good alternative for an autoclicker that allowed you to still be in control of your mouse.